-- Troubleshooting, diagnosis and resolution of all computer issues.
-This includes, but is certainly not limited to, desktop, laptop and server computers running Microsoft Windows, Apple OS X, Linux and Chromium operating systems.
+- Troubleshooting, diagnosis and resolution of a multitude of computing issues.
+This includes, but is certainly not limited to, desktop, laptop, tablet, smart phones and server computers running Microsoft Windows, Apple OS X, Linux, Android and Chromium operating systems.

 - Networking, hardware and software issues.

-- Internet security (anti-virus, spam and firewall protection).
+- Internet security (anti-malware/anti-virus, spam and firewall protection).

 - You can visit me at my office or I can call out to your location.